kyeongnam-kim/web-test1/content/publication/biomarkers-indicate-mixture-toxicities-of-fluorene-and-phenanthrene-with-endosulfan-toward-earthworm-eisenia-fetida/index.md

-  and molecular changes in the fluorene- and phenanthrene-treated earthworms with or without α-endosulfan treatment demonstrated that enhancement of glutathione S-transferase activity was dependent on the addition of PAH chemicals, and the HSP70 gene expression increased with the addition of α-endosulfan.
+  and molecular changes in the fluorene- and phenanthrene-treated earthworms with or without α-endosulfan treatment demonstrated that enhancement of glutathione S-transferase activity was dependent on the addition of PAH chemicals, and the *HSP70* gene expression increased with the addition of α-endosulfan.
 Taken together, these findings contribute toward understanding the adverse effects of pollutants when present separately or in combination with other types of chemicals.
-tags:
-  - Endosulfan
-  - PAHs
-  - Combined toxicity
-  - Earthworm
 categories:
   - Earthwom
 image: